mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 Firstly, having a single method in your presenter handle every notification means you can put a single break-point when debugging.
 Imagine a future dev trying to figure out why that field in the GUI keeps changing, but no breakpoints hit because you made another notification handler.
 Now imagine you're that future dev.....

 The other aspect is having a single method that's growing beyond 30 lines is painfully obvious.
 Maybe you have some dead code paths that need to be trimmed out, maybe you are suffering from scope creep or maybe your notifier is doing model logic.
 In any case it's easier to spot now rather than in 5 different places.

 Do not let Qt types in
 -----------------------

-- Keep non-standard types contained outside the view
+- Keep non-standard types contained inside the view
 - Some debuggers can't see what these type values are
 - You then only have to think about one type instead of doing conversions everywhere

-To use stretch a metaphor, when you have a hammer suddenly everything looks like a
+To use a cliché, when you have a hammer suddenly everything looks like a
 nail: Many developers will use conversions (hammer) at the last second to coerce their type (nail) into something "standard" which the rest of the code-base uses at the point they need it.

 You only notice something is wrong when you've put in so many conversions that it's either hard to keep track of what the type is at this point (Python), or you can't see into them debugging (C++).
-It dawns on you that the wooden chair you were building is 90% nails and you're not sure which ones hold it together and which are responsible for it being incredibly uncomfortable.

 - Convert to a standard type in the view, not the presenter

 The view is the boundary between your code and external code you have no control of.
 Do the conversion at the point return something, that way it's obvious in the presenter which types you're working with.

 If the structure is quite complex such as a class containing multiple related